 The graduation examination is composed of a thesis defense and an oral state exam in the subject of study specific to your study program.
-You are eligible to undertake the graduation examination if you have fulfilled all other requirements/conditions of your study program and have a all other requirements/conditions of your study program and have a cumulative GPA of 2.0 or above.
+You are eligible to undertake the graduation examination if you have fulfilled all other requirements/conditions of your study program and have a cumulative GPA of 2.0 or above.

-The graduation examination takes place three times a year, usually in January/February, June, and September.
+The graduation examination takes place three times a year, usually in January/ February, June, and September.
 State exam questions together with detailed guidelines specific for your School of Study will be made available to you on AAUNET no later than six months before the exam.